ng-Classic/ng-classic/aio/content/guide/example-apps-list.md

 <live-example name="hierarchical-dependency-injection"></live-example>

-Demonstrates Angular Classicinjector trees and resolution modifiers.
+Demonstrates Angular Classic injector trees and resolution modifiers.
 For more information, see [Hierarchical injectors](guide/hierarchical-dependency-injection).

 ### Dependency injection with `providers` and `viewProviders`